-Banninose settienient i lan objectives BEO 1 To ensure infill development respects the unique height-to-width ratio with respect to building design in Ballinrobe town centre and maintain the existing sense of enclosure on town centre streets.
-BEO 2 To consider the designation in the town centre of an Architectural Conservation Area, including all or parts of Bowgate Street, Main Street, High Street/Bridge Street, Glebe Street and Abbey Street.
-BEO 3 To support and facilitate the development of the two identified town centre consolidation sites in Ballinrobe for appropriate uses, as outlined in Section 12.4.11, and as generally permitted on town centre consolidation sites in the Land Use Zoning Matrix.
-BEO 4 To seek and encourage ways to make more use of the Cornmarket area, including making the area pedestrian and market-place friendly and encourage and support the provision of a weekly market in the Cornmarket area.
-BEO 5 To protect the water quality and riparian zone of the rivers Robe and Bulkan.
+Banninose settienient i lan osjectives BRO 1 To ensure infill development respects the unique height-to-width ratio with respect to building design in Ballinrobe town centre and maintain the existing sense of enclosure on town centre streets.
+BRO 2 To consider the designation in the town centre of an Architectural Conservation Area, including all or parts of Bowgate Street, Main Street, High Street/Bridge Street, Glebe Street and Abbey Street.
+BRO 3 To support and facilitate the development of the two identified Town Centre Opportunity Sites in Ballinrobe for appropriate uses, as outlined in Section 12.4.11, and as generally permitted on Town Centre Opportunity Sites in the Land Use Zoning Matrix (Refer to Map).
+BRO 4 To seek and encourage ways to make more use of the Cornmarket area, including making the area pedestrian and market-place friendly and encourage and support the provision of a weekly market in the Cornmarket area.
+BRO 5 To protect the water quality and riparian zone of the rivers Robe and Bulkan.
 Any proposed developments adjacent to or close to watercourses shall be carefully assessed to ensure that there is no adverse impact to the water course, its riparian zone or to any waterbody into which it flows.
-BEO 6 To seek to make Tree Preservation Orders for the tree groups along the River Robe and important tree groups in the town.
-BEO 7 To encourage development in the town of Ballinrobe in accordance with the Land Use Zoning Map (Map BE1).
-BEO 8 To encourage and facilitate the re-use and regeneration of derelict land and buildings for retail and other town centre uses with due cognisance to the Sequential Approach prescribed in the Retail Planning Guidelines 2012.
-(Refer to Map BE2) BEO 9 To use active land management measures, such as the vacant site levy and derelict site levy to ensure the delivery of the projected housing units for Ballinrobe, as set out in the Core Strategy, on town centre consolidation sites and residential zoned lands (Map BE3).
+BRO 6 To seek to make Tree Preservation Orders for the tree groups along the River Robe and important tree groups in the town.
+BRO 7 To encourage development in the town of Ballinrobe in accordance with the Land Use Zoning Map.
+BRO 8 To encourage and facilitate the re-use and regeneration of derelict land and buildings for retail and other town centre uses with due cognisance to the Sequential Approach prescribed in the Retail Planning Guidelines 2012.
+BRO 9 To use active land management measures, such as the vacant site levy and derelict site levy to ensure the delivery of the projected housing units for Ballinrobe, as set out in the Core Strategy, on Town Centre Opportunity Sites and residential zoned lands.